 You must have heard about popular Swiss watches such as Rolex, Omega, Cartier and Swatch.
 Furthermore, you’ve probably seen these brands at the back covers of glossy international publications.

-What all these rugged but elegantly designed watches have in common is the tag: “Swiss Made.”
-Swiss made time-pieces have enjoyed an unparalleled reputation for many years, and even the proliferation of world markets has not weakened their prominence.
+What all elegantly designed watches possess in common is the tag: “Swiss Made”.
+Swiss-made timepieces have enjoyed an unparalleled reputation for many years, and even the proliferation of world markets has not weakened their prominence.

 Obviously, the Swiss are not the only manufacturers of quality watches; however, due to their novelty and their love for quality watches, they have constantly maintained the lead.